Wi-Fi Connection

 Policy enforcement

-After the policy is configured and you attempt to connect to a public Wi-Fi, the connection attempt fails and a Forbidden Wi-Fi Connection ticket is created which is auto-closed, and no actions are available.
+When the policy is active and you attempt to connect to a public Wi-Fi network, the connection fails.
+Coro creates and automatically closes a Forbidden Wi-Fi Connection ticket with no available actions:

-The Coro Agent UI displays the following notification: Coro Agent notification.
+The Coro Agent displays the following notification: Coro Agent notification .